tatpongkatanyukul/iDNAM/README.md

   * Option 1.3.
 Surface CNN

 * 2. Bridging gap
-  * Option 2.1.
-NURBS: maximization of ridge continuity: grad and momentum (or Jacobian)
+  * Option 2.1. **NURBS: maximization of ridge continuity: grad and momentum (or Jacobian)**
   * Option 2.2.
 Patient's palates: minimization of rotation and translation

 * 3. Assessing results
   * I am thinking out having results from multiple approaches and have experts (K. June, Aj Cartoon) blindly grade the results.
   * Check out Bleu score for reference

+All of all, I'll go with NURBS first!
 ---
 # Log

+To do: understand NURBS

+* Sep 20
+  * ?read NURBS